Damascus says eight killed in helicopter attack near Iraq border and summons US envoy.

 “He had knowledge of many of the so-called ‘rat lines’ or smuggling routes [into Iraq] … This undoubtedly will have a debilitating effect on this foreign fighter smuggling network.”

-Abu Ghadiya, also known as Badran Turki Hishan Al-Mazidih, was among those killed, a US counterterror official confirmed on Monday.
+Abu Ghadiya, also known as Badran Turki Hishan Al-Mazidih, was among those killed, a US counterterror official said on Monday.

-A ground attack was chosen over a missile strike to reduce the chances of hurting civilians not associated with Abu Ghadiya’s network, the official said.
+The official said a ground attack was chosen over a missile strike to reduce the chances of hurting civilians, and confirmed that women and children had been at the house.

-He did not specifically address whether any women and children were among the casualties.
-He said “several” males were killed and identified them as Abu Ghadiya’s bodyguards.
+He did not address whether any women and children were among the casualties.
+He said “several” males had been killed and identified them as Abu Ghadiya’s bodyguards.

 |Syria says that civilians were the only victims of the alleged raid [AFP]|